Thursday, 30 May 2019

 |Isograptus maximus / Photo: Gilberto Juárez Huarachi|

 Graptolites (Graptolita) are colonial animals.
 The biological affinities of the graptolites have always been debatable.
 Originally regarded as being related to the hydrozoans, graptolites are now considered to be related to the pterobranchs, a rare group of modern marine animals.
-They are hemichordates, phylum Hemichordata, a primitive group who share a common ancestry with the vertebrates.
+They are hemichordates, phylum Hemichordata, a primitive group that share a common ancestry with the vertebrates.
 Yes, you're looking at one of your oldest relatives!

 In life, many graptolites appear to have been planktonic, drifting freely on the surface of ancient seas or attached to floating seaweed by means of a slender thread.
 Some forms of graptolite lived attached to the sea-floor by a root-like base.
 Graptolite fossils are often found in shales and slates.
-The deceased planktonic graptolites would sink down to and settle on the sea floor, eventually becoming entombed in the sediment and are thus well preserved.
+The deceased planktonic graptolites would sink down to and settle on the seafloor, eventually becoming entombed in the sediment and are thus well preserved.

 Graptolite fossils are found flattened along the bedding plane of the rocks in which they occur.
 They vary in shape, but are most commonly dendritic or branching (such as Dictoyonema), saw-blade like, or "tuning fork" shaped (such as Didymograptus murchisoni).

 This fellow is pure "Bat Sign" with his showy "wings" looking like something out of a DC Comic.
 He's also received a nod as the Panem symbol in Hunger Games and been described as having eagle or angel wings.
-No matter how you interpret his symbolism, there is not doubt that he is ONE spectacular specimen and currently in the collection of the deeply awesome Gilberto Juárez Huarachi of Tarija, Bolivia.
+No matter how you interpret his symbolism, there is no doubt that he is ONE spectacular specimen and currently in the collection of the deeply awesome Gilberto Juárez Huarachi of Tarija, Bolivia.

 Friday, 10 May 2019